Signed in as:

 A. NO!
 Once you've correctly prepped and removed the old finish, all you'll need to do with ours in the future is a good cleaning before reapplication.
 Any leftover stain will blend right in.

 A pole brush works well on cracks if hand brushing.
 When using a pole roller, do not roll too fast as you will spatter the stain; for that reason, take care of rolling near a wall.
 Use of a plush ¾ to one-inch roller cover is advised.
 Purdy makes a Purdy Colossus roller cover that works well.
-Compact 4 to 6-inch mini rollers and or a wool painter's mitt work well on spindles.
+Compact 4- to 6-inch mini rollers and a wool painter's mitt work well on spindles.

-A. At the minimum, you'll want to place sheathing (plastic or tarps under the deck and the surrounding perimeter to protect against any dripping from applying the product.
+A. At the minimum, you'll want to place sheathing (plastic or tarps) under the deck and the surrounding perimeter to protect against any dripping from applying the product.
 Our stain-sealer does not drip easily, but generously saturating the wood well one time may cause some of it to happen.
 If spraying, you'll want to tape, clip, and/or staple plastic (1-2 mil ) to cover all walls above and below the deck.

 A. Once the sealant is applied to dry wood, it immediately penetrates and will repel water.
 Rain will only present a problem if it occurs heavily while the sealant has just been applied.
 As long as the deck has been back-rolled and has 2-3 hours to set up, the following rain should be fine.